james-dire-1/arduino-radio-project/R_other/README.txt

 ProgressVideos/
     Videos sent by James to the rest of the group when various progress throughout the semester was made.
 Real professional-grade videos with exceptional production quality.
+Also includes a couple of videos recorded by Claudio in the physics lab showcasing the radio working.